VolmitSoftware/docs/wormholes/15-integrations.md

 ## WorldGuard

 WorldGuard is not declared as a soft dependency; the RTP environment looks it up by plugin name and invokes its API reflectively.
 For each player's prepared RTP destination, WorldGuard bypass allows access and `Flags.ENTRY` decides normal access.
 Missing WorldGuard allows the destination; installed-but-disabled or incompatible reflective paths surface as an RTP integration failure.
-See [Random Teleport Portals](/wormholes/06-random-teleport-portals).
+See [06 - Random Teleport Portals](/wormholes/06-random-teleport-portals).

 ## Vault travel costs